OpenNullanoid/rektifiedfire-docs-core/README.md

 ## Internal Documentation for developing the project codename RektifiedFire

-This is not same as any other Documentation as it contains the internal files necessary for developing the game "Depth Walker".
+This is not same as any other Documentation as it contains the internal files essential for developing the game "Depth Walker".

 #### What does it contain?
 It contains files such as...

-+ Game's story
++ **Game's story** - This would explain the lore and the storyline of the depth Walker
-+ "Screenplay" script
++ **Screenplay script** - This would contain the screenplay script which would describe the
-+ Logos and other core branding
++ **Logos and other core branding** - This repo would contain the essential branding which would be governed by the CC-BY-NC-4.0
-+ Planning for development
++ **Planning for development** - This repo would also host files necessarry files which absolutely essential to the development.

 ## What is even "Depth Walker"?
 Depth Walker, directed by Kabir Akzaman and developed by the OpenNullanoid community contributors, is an exhilarating Sci-Fi Action-Adventure First Person Shooter (FPS) project.